NSGYRichland/Neuro-Oncology-Outcomes-Registry/README.md

 		-Selenium.Firfox.WebDriver

+		-You will need the following headers in the test file:

+			using System;

+			using System.Text;

+			using System.Text.RegularExpressions;

+			using System.Threading;

+			using NUnit.Framework;

+			using OpenQA.Selenium;

+			using OpenQA.Selenium.Firefox;

+			using OpenQA.Selenium.Support.UI;

 	4) Build the solution inside Visual Studios and this will activate the built in Test Explorer

 	5) The available tests in the project will appear in a separate window that will pop-up on the side of the screen